-As a parent, I am never happier than when I find things that my children not only love playing with, but toys that help them learn too.
+As a parent, I am never happier than when I find things that my children not only love playing with but toys that help them learn too.
 Whether I’m buying gifts for my children or the children of my friends, it’s always nice to find a toy that is both entertaining and educational.
 Read on for my gift guide, featuring toys that will both stimulate and entertain your children.

 These A to Z Letter Links are a lovely developmental toy.
 From grasping and gumming them at a young age, to stringing them together to develop fine motor skills as they grow.
 This set is a bargain price of £8.00 from John Lewis.
 Click here to buy.

 Little ones can have hours of sensory play stamping these lovely lower case letters into Play-Doh.
 We haven’t got this set, but it’s definitely on my “to buy” for the next round of birthdays.
 Click here to order yours.

 I saw the Melissa & Doug See & Spell Wooden Educational Toy With 8 Double-Sided Spelling Boards and 64 Letters in a curriculum evening at my son’s school recently and thought “I must have one for my children!”.
 They are lovely puzzles to do, but the letters can also be used independently to create games and form words.
 Click here to buy from Amazon.